-PREMIERSHIP & CHAMPIONSHIP COMPETITION RULES – Updated August 2015
+PREMIERSHIP & CHAMPIONSHIP COMPETITION RULES 2016-2017 SEASON – Updated March 17

 2. The ARU community leagues are about playing rugby for the benefit of the individual and the team.
 To bond units, provide leadership challenges and mental and physical fitness.
 Fixtures are arranged well in advance; it is up to units to honour them.
-It takes constant monitoring of the Unit F.O.E. by Rugby Officers (RO) to ensure that rugby is played, but there is flexibility in the system.
+It takes constant monitoring of the unit F.O.E. by Rugby Officers (RO) to ensure that rugby is played, but there is flexibility in the system.
 The ARU funds participation and administrates the competition.
-Playing equipment, medical kit, travel, fixtures and referees are all provided or organised.
+Playing equipment, medical kit, some travel, fixtures and referees are all provided or organised.

 3. The Competition shall be called the Army Rugby Union (ARU) Premiership (Prem) & Championship (Champ) Competition, hereafter referred to as the ARU Prem & Champ.
 Participation in the ARU Prem & Champ will be for Regular and Reserve Unit XVs, usually Regimental or Battalion sides, but also ARTD establishments and HQs of Army formations.
-Garrison or multi unit XVs are not entitled to play.
+Garrison or multi-unit XVs are not usually entitled to play.
 The aim of the ARU Prem & Champ is to promote a higher level of rugby union and provide a stepping-stone for players into Army representational teams.

-7. Veolia sponsors the ARU Prem, whilst the Royal British Legion (RBL) sponsors the ARU Champ.
+6. Veolia sponsors the ARU Prem, whilst the Royal British Legion (RBL) sponsors the ARU Champ.
 The ARU is sponsored and supported for all playing equipment and clothing by an exclusive contract with Samurai Sportswear.

-9. The Rules of the ARU Prem & Champ are those published on the ARU web page at the time.
+8. The Rules of the ARU Prem & Champ are those published on the ARU web page at the time.
 They are updated usually at the beginning and end of each season.
-They can be found at: http://aru.wpengine.com/competition/
+They can be found at: http://www.armyrugbyunion.org.uk/competition/

-11. The Chairman has the power to amend these regulations; subject to endorsement by Director Community Rugby in writing prior to their introduction.
+10. The Chairman has the power to amend these regulations; subject to endorsement by Director Community Rugby in writing prior to their introduction.
 Amended regulations must be published electronically on the ARU web page and all units informed by email.

-12. Their league secretaries on behalf of the Chairman run individual leagues.
+11. Their league secretaries on behalf of the Chairman run individual leagues.
 The league secretaries will be responsible for:

 a.
 Staffing their league fixture list, keeping it up to date and informing the ARU of any changes.